XingxingHuang/deeplearning.ai/README.md

 # [deeplearning.ai](https://www.deeplearning.ai/)

 The notes ~~and answers~~ of Adrew Ng's coursera course: deeplearning.ai

+The first three courses may include some error, please let me know if you have problems, I will help you to fix it.
+Email is the fast way to contract with me.

 WARNING: